 Think about what topics it would be valuable to cover during the sessions.
 These might be long or short term issues, dilemmas, problems.
 Bring more than you think you could cover.
 There will always be another time – or else you might be able to discuss some of it by email after the session.

-Prioritise which topic has most potential for impact on your life?
-Expect to start with that one: never 'leave the best till last'.
-Avoid matters that you will deal with in the course of your daily home and work routine.
-Bring things that are important and that you know can have a significant positive impact in helping you achieve your goals.
+Prioritise which topic has the most potential for impact on your life and expect to start with that one: never 'leave the best till last'.
+Avoid matters that you will deal with during the course of your daily home and work routine.
+Bring things that are important and that you know can have a significant positive impact on helping you achieve your goals.

 Be clear what help you want from your coach on each topic by reframing each issue, dilemma, problem as a question.
 E.g. ‘worrying about my deputy’ might translate to ‘What should I do about the mediocre performance of my deputy?